kcspradlin/kelly_criterion_portfolio/Readme.md

 eventually found a constrained optimization process that finds the desired portfolio allocations.

-##### Using the Excess Return Script
+##### Using the Script

-Here are some instructions for using the script.
+Here are some instructions for using the 'kelly_criterion_portfolio.py' script.

-First, you need to run the scripts from the command line.
+First, you need to run the script from the command line.
+The 'database_input_output.py' and 'file_input_output.py' files need to be in the same folder, since they have fucntions that are used by the 'kelly_criterion_portfolio.py' script.

-Second, you need to use Python 3.x to run it (I wrote it using Python 3.9.2) and you need to make sure that these modules are installed:

-* numpy
-* scipy
-* tqdm
-* quadprog.

-The script uses other modules, but these come with a standard Python 3.x installation.
-I installed all of these using pip, so I know that method works.
+Second, I wrote it using Python 3.9.2, so I know that it works with that version of Python.
+There are some modules you'll need to install, and they're listed in the 'requirements.txt' file (you can install them using 'python3 -m pip install -r requirements.txt from the command line).

 Third, the script can read data from a file with the asset return statistics.
 It has to have a specific format: